visual-framework/vf-eleventy--extensions/README.md

-# vf-eleventy--extensions
+# vf-extensions

-This project supports [`vf-eleventy`](https://github.com/visual-framework/vf-eleventy)-based projects with reusable componentised code, modules and config.
+This project supports sites using Visual Framework components, like [`vf-eleventy`](https://github.com/visual-framework/vf-eleventy)
+It has reusable componentised code, Gulp taks, modules and config.

 ## What's here and what it does

+### Gulp tasks

+in `./gulp-tasks/`

+- `gulp-build-search-index.js`: scans compiled html to make a JS object search index
+- `_gulp_rollup.js`: require this bundle and get the files below
+    - `gulp-eleventy.js`: specific to running Eleventy
+    - `gulp-fractal.js`: specific to running Fractal
+    - `gulp-util.js`: utility tasks

+### Eleventy

+in `/11ty`

-- `index.js`: the main Eleventy plugin
+- `eleventy-cmd.js`: a fork of the default Eleventy cmd.js

-### Config

-- `config/vfEleventyCommonConfig.js`: Reusable config for sane defaults and to load the below tags and filters
+- `index.js`: reusable extensions/config for Eleventy and to load the below tags and filters
+    - `config/vfEleventyCommonPlugin.js`: Reusable config for sane defaults

 ### Nunjucks tags